 Denaturalization is the revocation of United States citizenship of a naturalized immigrant by the U.S. government.
-By law, denaturalization can only occur by a judicial order either through civil proceedings or a criminal conviction for naturalization fraud.
+By law, denaturalization can only occur by judicial order either through civil proceedings or a criminal conviction for naturalization fraud.
 U.S. Citizenship and Immigration Services (USCIS) refers cases for civil and criminal denaturalization to the Department of Justice (DOJ) when there is "sufficient evidence" that an individual is subject to one of the grounds of denaturalization.
-The DOJ's U.S. Attorney's Office must then file revocation of naturalization actions (for civil denaturalization cases) or criminal charges (for criminal denaturalization cases) in Federal District Court.
+The DOJ's U.S. Attorney's Office must then file revocation of naturalization cases) in Federal District Court.
 A defendant can chose to voluntarily renounce their U.S. citizenship rather than contest the proceedings.